Tree-based Implementation of the Small Matrix Path Integral for System-Bath Dynamics: Conclusion and future work

 In this paper, we briefly introduce the SMatPI method in the simulation of system-bath dynamics and analyze its time complexity.
-Utilizing the special structure of the diagrammatic representation, we derive a recurrence relation between the current memory kernel and the last-step memory kernel for a fixed path.
-A special tree traversal algorithm (t-SMatPI) allows us to reduce the computational cost by the recurrence relation.
-The exponential term in the computational complexity is reduced from $4^{2\dk}$ in the SMatPI to $4^{\dk}$ with the price of the memory cost increased from $O(\dk)$ to $O(\dk^2)$.
-By our method, it is possible to simulate open quantum systems for longer memory lengths, or to increase the computational accuracy by using smaller time steps.
-In addition, we would like to mention that although we only discuss the spin-boson model in this paper, our method is also applicable to more complicated models as the SMatPI \cite{makri2020small1,makri2021small1}, and it still provides efficient algorithms for the computation of SMatPI matrices.
+Utilizing the special structure of the diagrammatic representation, we derive a recurrence relation between memory kernels of adjacent time steps for a fixed path.
+A special tree traversal algorithm (t-SMatPI) is then developed, allowing us to maintain low computational cost by the recurrence relation.
+Our study is currently restricted to the spin-boson model, but the t-SMatPI method can be generalized naturally to more complicated models such as the Feymann path amplitudes \cite{makri2021small1} and the spin chain models \cite{makri2021small4}.
+More applications will studied in our future works.

+At the end of this paper, we would like to discuss possible inspirations from the t-SMatPI method.
+Although our work generates exactly the same result as the original SMatPI method (regardless of round-off error), it provides a perspective to understand the memory kernel in the open quantum system.
+In the SMatPI method, the computation of the matrices $\mathbf{M}^{(k+j,j)}$ is equivalent to the computation of the kernel function $\mathcal{K}(\cdot)$ in the following Nakajima-Zwanzig equation \cite{nakajima1958quantum,zwanzig1960ensemble}:

+The function $\mathcal{K}(\cdot)$ is usually expressed using projection operators \cite{nakajima1958quantum,zwanzig1960ensemble,smirne2010nakajima,xu2018convergence}.
+But our study may help uncover an explicit and computable formula for the kernel function.
+This can be done by taking the limit $\Delta t \rightarrow 0$ and finding a continuous formulation of the matrices $\mathbf{M}^{(j+k,j)}$.
+A similar approach has been adopted in \cite{wang2022differential}.
+Here we will briefly demonstrate the general idea of this strategy.